This page created 29 May 2020

 What if we want the data to be presented in a different format than it appears in the Control Panel?
 For example, we may want a date to be in a different format.
 Or the place may be shown in the record as the name of the city, county, and state, separated by commas, while we want to use only part of that field.
 Or the name of a state may be displayed spelled out and we want to have it appear as a two-letter postal code, or the reverse.

-ORA offers an extensive set of Transformations to change the way data from a field is output by a Template.
+ORA offers an extensive set of Transforms to change the way data from a field is output by a Template.

-Transformations are entered inside the square brackets that enclose the name of the Variable, following the name and separated by a colon.
-The general format is:[Variable:Transformation]
+Transforms are entered inside the square brackets that enclose the name of the Variable, following the name and separated by a colon.
+The general format is:[Variable:Transform]

-Some Transformations have parameters that control exactly how they work.
-For a Transformation with parameters the general format is:[Variable:Transformation:parameter1:parameter2]
+Some Transforms have parameters that control exactly how they work.
+For a Transform with parameters the general format is:[Variable:Transform:parameter1:parameter2]

-For a description of what, in my opinion, are the most useful of the large number of Transformations offered by ORA, see my article on Transformations.
+For a description of what, in my opinion, are the most useful of the large number of Transforms offered by ORA, see my article on Transforms.

 As mentioned before, all Templates are specific to a given Service and Collection.
 This allows Templates to use the field names that appear in each Collection and provide output that is useful for the data from each different Collection.
 However, it is likely that once you start creating Templates, you will find that you want to reuse Templates you created for one Collection for other similar Collections.